By Georgia Tanner

 Reading about this light had not prepared me for its size.
 It ascended nearly 40 degrees above and 15 degrees along the eastern horizon and its glow was as bright as the Milky Way.
 For two weeks this vision enchanted me.
 So strong was my desire to see this tall glowing triangle that I always woke up early.
 Every morning I lay on the deck facing east, filled with peace and happiness, until the zodiacal light faded with the dawn.

 Nearly the entire peninsula of Baja offers great star gazing.
 Once you put a little distance between yourself and any of the larger cities, the light pollution is minimal to none and the sky will light up!
-If you are looking for a more tailored sky gazing experience however, we highly recommend a visit to the Baja Dark Skies Inn located in the mountains near the San Pedro Martir Observatory.
+A great option is the San Pedro Martir state park and campground.